 Trying to tell the difference between what expected behaviors are and what might be the signs of a mental illness isn't always easy.
 There's no easy test that can let someone know if there is mental illness or if actions and thoughts might be typical behaviors of a person or the result of a physical illness.

-Each illness has its own set of symptoms but some common signs of mental illness in adults and adolescents can include the following.
+Each illness has its own symptoms, but common signs of mental illness in adults and adolescents can include the following:

 - Excessive worrying or fear

 - Feeling excessively sad or low

 - Confused thinking or problems concentrating and learning